-103 Legislative text BACK TO TABLE OF CONTENTS Article 22 - Requirements relating to transparency 7.2 The entity responsible for reporting the information, and the securitisation repository where the information is made available shall be indicated in the documentation regarding the securitisation.
+103 Legislative text Article 22 - Requirements relating to transparency 7.2 The entity responsible for reporting the information, and the securitisation repository where the information is made available shall be indicated in the documentation regarding the securitisation.
 STS criteria 103.
-The entity responsible for reporting the information, and the securitisation repository where the information is made available shall be indicated in the documentation regarding the securitisation.
-Information to be provided pursuant to paragraph 1 of Article 7 are to be provided prior to notification under Article 27(1) .
-Therefore, prior to such notification, also the documentation shall be amended to indicate the entity responsible and the securitisation repository Yes Verified?
-PCS Comment PCS Comment See the Transparency Reporting Agreement, Clause 2.1.1 and Clause 4.2 EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines
+The entity responsible for reporting the information, and the securitisation repository where the ne information is made available shall be indicated in the documentation regarding the securitisation.
+Verified?
+Yes PCS Comment See 102 above.
+The Issuer and the servicer are identified and the website of European DataWarehouse.
+EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines